aberner/iac-azure-terraform-example/docs/Terraform_example_1.md

-## Add a webserver and content to the webserver
+## Add a webserver and some random content to the webserver

 Add the following snipplet to the resource *"azurerm_linux_virtual_machine"*: